ionrock/xenv/README.md

     source: foo.conf.tmpl
 	dest: /etc/foo.conf

-# Use the the run command to call the command.
-You can also use `--`
-# and then add the command to the `xenv` call like `xenv --config env.yml -- mysvc start`
+# Call `xenv --config env.yml -- mysvc start` to run the command

+# Anything defined in `post` will be called after the command exits,
+# no matter the exit code.
-- run_command
+- post:

   # We can run commands after the process exits such as cleaning up
   # secret files or unregistering from service discovery.
   - task:
       name: remove-config
       cmd: rm /etc/foo.conf
 ```